 “The key to grilling a perfect ribeye steak on a gas grill is understanding how to create and manage the right balance of direct and indirect heat.”

-With direct and indirect heating zones set up and temperatures controlled, you’re ready to grill a delicious, restaurant-quality ribeye steak every time.
+With direct and indirect heating zones properly set up and temperatures controlled, you’re ready to grill a delicious, restaurant-quality ribeye steak every time.

 Grilling Techniques for Perfect Ribeye Doneness